Why isn't my PHP initialization file taking effect?

 What is the PHP upload limit on Linux hosting accounts?

-Enabling PHP Modules on Your Shared Hosting Account
+Disabling APC on Your Hosting Account